tslanina/scripts/README.md

 - mover.py - organizes all files in the current directory into subfolders named by their starting character

 - rename.py - scans files (with given extension) in current directory, detect non-ascii names and rename them

+- renamer.py - scans files (with hardcoded extension) in current directory, detect specific names and rename them